 - Search for a historical record.

-- In the search results, a camera icon on the far right tells you that images are associated with the record.
+- In the search results, a camera icon on the far right tells you that FamilySearch has images of the record.

 - Click the camera icon.
-If the image is restricted or available only on a partner site, a message explains the situation.
-For a list of the various messages and what they mean, see What are the image restrictions in Historical Records?
-(481226).
+If the image has viewing limitations, a message explains the situation.
+For a list of the various messages and what they mean, see the related article.

-- If you encounter a restricted record, you may be able to get access by doing one of these things:
+- When you encounter a record with limited access, you may be able to get access in one of these ways: